lorensen/VTKExamples/src/Cxx/GeometricObjects/OrientedCylinder.md

 Switch between the two methods by #defining USER_MATRIX or leaving out the #define.

-!!! seealso
+!!!
+See also
-    Compare this example with [Oriented Arrow](OrientedArrow) .
+    Compare this example with [OrientedArrow](/Cxx/GeometricObjects/OrientedArrow).
 The transform is different because the cylinder height direction is along the y-axis and the arrow height is along the x axis.